Why is studying abroad important?

 If your GPA is lower than a 2.8 we ask that you contact our office to schedule an appointment to speak with one of our advisors before starting your application.

 Do I need to take a foreign language course abroad?

 All Merrimack students studying abroad in a non-English speaking country are required to enroll in a language course.
 Please visit your programs brochure page for more information.

 When/how should I apply for a passport?

 There is no better time than now!
 According to the U.S. Passports and International Travel website, the processing time for a passport is four to six weeks from the submission of the paperwork to the receipt of the passport.
 In our experience, however, you should begin the paperwork at least three to four months ahead of your departure date.
 Your paperwork can be submitted at your local post office or town/city hall.
 Please visit the US Passport & International Travel website to get started!

 How do my credits from a semester abroad transfer back?

 An official transcript will be sent to the Office of Global Education at the end of your program.
-Students must earn the equivalent of a “C” or better for transfer credit to be granted.
-Transfer credits appear as a “T” on your transcripts; they count as credit, but are not factored into your GPA.
+Students must earn the equivalent of a “C” or better for credit to be granted.
+Courses taken abroad will appear as a letter grade on your transcript, but grades are not factored into your GPA.
 Please note that it can sometimes take months after your program end date for our office to receive your official transcript.